-During Fleet Week 2014, more than 2000 South Florida students, residents and veterans will tour the visiting Navy and Coast Guard ships.
+During Fleet Week 2015, more than 12,000 South Florida students, residents and veterans will tour the visiting Navy and Coast Guard ships.
 Unfortunately, due to security restrictions at Port Everglades, tours must be reserved well in advance and each visitor must undergo security clearance.
-All tour slots for 2014 have already been filled and reservations are no longer being accepted.

-Everyone who successfully registered online for a tour this year received a confirmation letter via email.
-You must bring a copy of the confirmation letter when entering Port Everglades.
-Here is additonal useful information:
+Everyone who successfully registers online for a tour this year will receive a ticket and confirmation letter via email.
+You must bring a copy of the ticket when entering Port Everglades.
+Here is additional useful information: